ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 -   Range: 1 – 32767

+-   Enabling the `OTHER_DATABASE_GROUP_COMMIT` property enhances performance.

+-   This property currently applies only to `INSERT` and `DELETE` statements.

 -   In order to turn off Batch DML, this property should be set to 1.

+-   If LOB data is modified using the LOB interface, the Batch DML feature does not function.

 ##### OTHER_DATABASE_ERROR_RETRY_COUNT (Unit: count)